 1 inch galangal/lengkuas

-Heat oil and fry chili paste till aromatic and oil splits up.
+Heat oil and fry chili paste till aromatic and oil splits.

-Pour water only if you prefer more gravy.
+(Note: pour water only if you prefer more gravy).

-When prawns are cooked, add lime juice, turmeric leaf and salt to taste.
+When prawns are cooked, add lime juice, turmeric leaf and salt.

 Give a good stir and remove from heat.